Essential Practices for Quality Assurance and Control In Construction

 Specifications: Building with Precision

-• Specifications provide complete guidelines for construction processes and ensure the construction is carried out in good standing.
+• Specifications provide complete guidelines for construction processes and ensure the construction is done well.

 Manufacturer's Instructions: Following the Blueprint

-• Sticking with the manufacturer's instructions and guidelines is crucial for maintaining the longevity of the project and ensuring success.
+• Sticking with the manufacturer's instructions and guidelines is crucial for maintaining the project's longevity and ensuring success.

 Workmanlike Manner: Crafting with Care

 • "All work shall be performed in a workmanlike manner."
-All work should be handled by the designated staff and workers with the skillset for catering to the task.
+The designated staff and workers should handle all work with the skill set to cater to the task.

 Implement Quality Control (QC) Processes

 Use processes to check your products or services for problems or mistakes.
-This could involve things like inspecting them, testing them, or getting feedback from customers.
+This could involve inspecting them, testing them, or getting feedback from customers.

 Utilize Testing and Inspection